-Dampier Gold Limited is a gold exploration and mining company with one mine development project and two major exploration projects.
+Dampier Gold Limited is a gold exploration and mining company with one mine development project and four major exploration projects.

 The MINE DEVELOPMENT PROJECT is under a binding farm-in Joint Venture with Vango Mining Limited (ASX:VAN) covering the partially developed K2 Gold Mine adjacent to the Plutonic Mine in the East Murchison Goldfields north of Meekatharra, in Western Australia.
 The K2 Underground Mine includes an existing 1.4km decline to the ore blocks developed by Resolute Mining Limited (ASX:RSG).
-For K2, Dampier has the right to earn a 50% interest in the project for the expenditure of up to a maximum of A$3M with further contributions thereafter on a pro-rata (50:50) basis.
+For K2, Dampier has the right to earn a 50% interest in the project for the expenditure on development of the mine, up to a maximum of A$3M with further contributions thereafter on a pro-rata (50:50) basis.
 Dampier executed the agreement with Vango on 12 May 2017.
-Frustratingly for Dampier shareholders who strongly supported this transaction, Vango has prevented Dampier from earning and securing its rights under the binding term sheet.
+Frustratingly for Dampier and the shareholders who strongly supported this transaction, Vango has prevented Dampier from earning and securing its rights under the binding term sheet.
 The mine was planned to be producing gold in the first half of 2018.
-However since execution of the binding joint venture.
 On execution of the K2 JV in May 2017, planning was in place to dewater and refurbish the existing decline in the K2 Gold Mine, and bring the Mine into production within 9 months with the aim to profitably extract the first 50,000 ounces within 24 months.
-Dampier remains committed to bringing the K2 Gold Mine into production as soon as possible and is frustrated that the opportunistic take over attempt by Vango has delayed the development of the mine to the detriment of shareholders.
+Dampier remains committed to bringing the K2 Gold Mine into production as soon as possible to bring the value to Dampier shareholders that they are entitled to.

 Dampier recently acquired 80% of two tenements north of Kalgoorlie in the Western Australian Goldfields at Menzies (196 km²) and Goongarrie (154 km²).
 Menzies, which lies adjacent to the Menzies gold camp has exploration potential for both hard rock and placer gold and Goongarrie, which lies southwest of Menzies overlies an alluvial covered greenstone belt with untested exploration potential for hard rock gold and base metals.